forcedotcom/analyticsdx-vscode/contributing/tests.md

 will help make writing the tests easier.

 1. Ensure that your tests go into the `test/vscode-integration` folder.
-1. Ensure that you have an index.ts file in the `test/vscode-integration` folder that follows what is in the standard configuration (copy from an existing one if you don't have it).
+1. Ensure that you have an `index.ts` file in the `test/vscode-integration` folder that follows what is in the standard configuration (copy from an existing one if you don't have it).
-1. Ensure that your test files are named like <something>.test.ts.
-The .test. in the middle is essential
+1. Ensure that your test files are named like `<something>.test.ts`.
+The `.test.` in the middle is required.
 1. Ensure that your .js test files are compiled into the `out/test/vscode-integration` directory.

 ### VSCode instance setup

-To your package.json, you should add scripts like:
+To your `package.json`, you should add scripts like:

 ```json
 {